Skip to main content

 jehnning / Pixabay

-• Ear mites: Ear mites can make your cat itchy around his ears and neck, and you might see overgrooming in that area.
+• Ear mites: Ear mites can make your cat itchy around his ears and neck, which can lead to overgrooming in that area.

-• Food allergies: If your cat is allergic to a food, he might itch all over or might concentrate on a certain area.
-Other allergens, like pollen, can also prompt this overgrooming response.
+• Allergies: If your cat is allergic to food, he might itch all over or concentrate on a certain area.
+Other allergens, like pollen, can also prompt this overgrooming response due to itchy skin.

 • Pain: Pain is sometimes a cause of overgrooming, especially if your cat focuses on one area.
 Arthritis, urinary tract infections, and other painful issues can cause discomfort, and your cat may try to relieve it by grooming.